fwtwoo/fwtwoo/README.md

 ⚙️ I’ve built personal projects in languages like Python, Go, Rust, and some web development in NextJS/React.
 You can take a look at some of these on my profile!

 🐍 Two years into my education I switched from Windows to Linux (Arch), so I'm familiar with both systems when it comes to development.
-I'm really into the Linux ricing community, and you can see my dotfiles for my Arch Linux + Hyprland setup on my profile as well.
+I'm really into the Linux, and the ricing community, and you can see my dotfiles for my Arch Linux + Hyprland setup on my profile as well.

 📚 Beyond the code, I’ve picked up solid foundations in computer networks (tech like GNS3), computer security, and databases through my studies.